The Ultimate Guide to Custom Made Orthotics

 Many shoes come with a foam innersole; designed as a one-size-fits-all comfortable platform to walk on.

-A custom orthotic innersole differs in that it’s designed to fit your individual biomechanical profile.
+Custom orthotics differ in that they are designed to fit your individual biomechanical profile.
 The foot orthotic sits inside your shoes and addresses your specific risk factors and injury history.

-To determine your needs for custom orthotics, we take into consideration joint range and quality of movement, injury history, strength, flexibility, and the axis and position of your joints, in addition to factoring in your day-to-day or competitive activities.
+To determine your needs for custom orthotic innersoles, we take into consideration joint range and quality of movement, injury history, strength, flexibility, and the axis and position of your joints, in addition to factoring in your day-to-day or competitive activities.

 A 3D cast of your foot is taken and combined with your custom made orthotic prescription; we fabricate comfortable, durable and effective custom orthotics.